 An Urban Institute paper that examines how state goals, policies, and expenditure decisions contribute to unique pictures of the Temporary Assistance for Needy Families (TANF) in California, Florida, Michigan, Texas, and Washington.

-This Webinar will focus on various Employment Networks (ENs) models being implemented in the public workforce development system.
+A webinar focused on various Employment Networks (Ens) models being implemented in the public workforce development system.
 Becoming an EN under the Social Security Administration's (SSA) Ticket to Work Program is a way to expand the capacity of the One-Stop Career Centers to serve persons receiving Social Security disability benefits.
 Representatives from the Florida, New York State, and Virginia workforce system will discuss their state models.

 Disasters can create job loss while at the same time undermining the ability of the workforce system to quickly respond with assistance to dislocated workers.
 The timing and impact of natural disasters such as hurricanes, floods, and fires cannot be predicted; however, the workforce system can prepare for them through careful planning and the alignment of procedures to ensure a systematic NEG response.
 This promising practices review highlights the creation of emergency Web sites, training manuals, and contingency operations plans; the deployment of dedicated staff to coordinate the emergency response; and the streamlining of the process to prepare an emergency NEG application.
 NEG projects showcased in this review: Florida – Hurricanes/Storms 2004; Mississippi – Hurricane Katrina; and Pennsylvania – Flood 2006.